 Jazz Girls Day DC empowers young girls and non-binary gender students to have the skills needed for self-confidence in the performance of jazz.

 Because it is online, Jazz Girls Day DC is now open to anyone in the world.
-Please do not share the zoom link, but other students from other states are welcome to register and join us via registration on the form below!
+Students from other states are welcome to register and join us via registration on the form below!

 Check out other happenings with the Washington Women in Jazz Festival here: http://washingtonwomeninjazz.com/

-Why do we need a Jazz Girls Day?
+Why do we need a Jazz Girls Day DC?